carloshmccarlos/expense-track-app/README.md

 # Expense Tracker App

-This application is a simple, tiny, multilingual (English/Chinese) expense tracker, built using React + Vite, It is for me to practice using the hook of 'useState', and the hook used in this project is 'useState' only, so it's very suitable for those React beginner who yet learn
+This application is a simple, tiny, multilingual (English/Chinese) expense tracker, built with React + Vite, It is for me to practice using the hook of 'useState', and the hook used in this project is 'useState' only, so it's very suitable for those React beginner who yet learn